 5. True North Recovery, Wasilla, Alaska

-This addiction treatment program offers an array of outpatient recovery programs for drug abuse and mental health disorders.
+True North Recovery is an addiction treatment center that offers an array of recovery programs for drug abuse and mental health disorders.
+The provider specializes in patient-centered, evidence-based practices to help clients overcome addictions and other behavioral health issues.

 Location and contact information: